cosmic-api/teleport/python/0.4/docs/types.rst

 .. seealso::

-    To read more the relevant design choices, see :ref:`on-numeric-types`.
+    To read more the relevant design choices, see :doc:`design/numbers`.

 String
 ^^^^^^